mathesar-foundation/mathesar/docs/docs/installation/docker-compose/index.md

 # Install Mathesar via Docker Compose (Deprecated)

 !!! warning
-This guide is deprecated as of version 0.1.4.
+This guide is not recommended anymore.
 If you are already using this installation guide, you don't have to make any changes, however, if you are doing a fresh installation, please look at [Docker installation](../docker/index.md) as it provides a straightforward Mathesar setup without any additional addons.